matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

     return chord.replace(root, finalRoot);
 }
 ```
+<p>To match Maschine's layout, I needed the tool to automatically adjust all 192 chords based on a given song key while maintaining the the hard coded harmonic structure of every chord bank.
+This challenge stumped me for some time, but I eventually figured it out.
+Once I did, other parts of the project came together more easily.</p>

 <h3>2.
 Chord Cloning and Simplification</h3>

 <p>I then developed functions to simplify the transposed chords for use with the Circle of Fifths function I would soon create.
 This way, with both simplified and more complex versions of the chords for reference makes it easier for the tool to search and provide harmonically sound suggestions.
 This led me to focus on efficiency to ensure my function only matched chords in their base format - 'Bbmi' as opposed to more complex chords like: 'Bbmi7b5#9'.</p>